ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 “What, *Midwich Cuckoos* isn’t a classic?”
 I imagined a smirk, a twinkle in those eyes, his raised Irish inflection.

 “Lemme check.
 Mmmm.
 Questionable, but perhaps.
-This book cover needs to be burned and never seen again.
 I’ll say yes in a Ray Bradbury sense; it’s a classic.
 You win this round.”

 “Alright fine.
 Put your black dress on.
 Wear heels.
 We're going out.”